leriley/MarkdownPages/skn2objcxm.md

 Let's have a look at a Maxis head to see the naming conventions.
 ![Files](skn1.jpg)
- The Will Wright head has two mesh parts: The head, and the glasses.
+ The Will Wright head has two mesh parts (ie two .skn files): The head, and the glasses.
 ```sh
 xskin-c020ma_willw-HEAD-HEAD
 ```